ardaastam/NLP-Project/README.md

 ---

-## 👨‍💻 Author
+##  Author

-This project was developed as part of an NLP university course project.
+This project was developed as part of an NLP university course project from Arda Astam.